 There are aspects of an LMP-G settlement approach that are likely to be of concern to the Public Utility Commission.
 Key issues are highlighted below:

 Can retail providers recover the cost of load assigned to them under an LMP-G settlement?
-This question would arise under either LMP-Volumetric G or LMP-Proxy $G. Commission rules for residential and small commercial customer require retail providers to bill on the basis of correct meter readings, so a retail provider would probably not be able to add kilowatt-hours to the bill when ERCOT adds them to the retail providers’ QSE’s settlement.
+Commission rules for residential and small commercial customer require retail providers to bill on the basis of correct meter readings, so a retail provider would probably not be able to add kilowatt-hours to the bill when ERCOT adds them to the retail providers’ QSE’s settlement.
 However, the PUC rules give retailers broad latitude in designing their rates, and they could probably include charges for ERCOT costs or simply charge a higher rate for the risk associated with serving customers in a DR program.
 Retail providers will presumably want to have a clear determination on this issue from the Commission.

 Can retail providers with a customer on a DR-related rate switch the customer to a different rate if the customer chooses a different DR provider?
-For example, if a retail provider has customers on a market-based pricing plan, and its hedging strategy depends on some level of customer response to its notifications that high prices are imminent, can it switch the customer to a flat-rate plan if the customer chooses another DR provider.
+For example, if a retail provider has customers on a market-based pricing plan, and its hedging strategy depends on some level of customer response to its notifications that high prices are imminent, can it switch the customer to a different plan if the customer chooses another DR provider.
 Ultimately, this appears to be a contractual issue, but retail providers would presumably not have a term in their contracts today to give them the latitude to switch customers to a different rate plan.
-For this reasons, the retail providers have expressed that the Commission should adopt a transition period in which they would be able to move a customer to a different rate plan in these circumstances.
+For these reasons, the retail providers have expressed that the Commission should adopt a transition period in which they would be able to move a customer to a different rate plan in these circumstances.

-Other areas that are appropriate for the Commission to address are the customer’s right to choose to participate in a DR program and choose a DR provider and customer engagement rules to ensure that DR providers and retail provider compete on equitable terms.
+Other areas that are appropriate for the Commission to address are the customer’s right to choose to participate in a DR program or not and choose a DR provider and customer engagement and protection rules to ensure that DR providers and retail provider compete on equitable terms.

 Areas that the Commission will likely want to be certain that ERCOT has provided for (and may want to address in a rule) include a process for notifying retail providers that a customer has chosen a DR provider and a system for resolving competing claims to customers.